fbpx

 WE ONLY REPRESENT TERMINATED EMPLOYEES IN WRONGFUL DISMISSAL CASES

-For many, having a job is an essential part of a person’s life, well being, and mental health.
-Unemployment, on the contrary, is one of the most frustrating experiences of life with greater psychological consequences for people’s lives.
-If you’ve recently been fired, our Hamilton Employment Lawyers understand what you are going through.
-We’ve represented thousands of employee victims over the past 20 years who have been fired and lost their jobs.
+For many, having a job is an essential part of their life, well-being, and mental health.
+Unemployment, on the contrary, is one of the most frustrating experiences, with more significant psychological consequences.
+If you’ve recently been fired, our Hamilton employment lawyers understand what you are going through.
+We’ve represented thousands of wrongful dismissal victims over the past 20 years who have been fired and lost their jobs.

-We have seen first hand that job loss is an involuntary disruptive life event that is often associated with subsequent unemployment, economic crisis, long-term earnings losses, often times lower job quality; declines in psychological and physical well-being; loss of psychosocial assets; social withdrawal; family disruption; and lower levels of overall well-being.
-Both the psychological and psychosocial impact of sudden unemployment after long years of service, can be brutally difficult for people to overcome and for many, take years to overcome.
+Our Hamilton employment lawyers have seen firsthand how disruptive job loss is.
+It’s incredibly stressful for individuals and their families.
+It is often associated with subsequent unemployment, economic crisis, long-term earnings losses, oftentimes lower job quality, declines in psychological and physical well-being, loss of psychosocial assets, social withdrawal, family disruption, and lower levels of overall well-being.
+Both the psychological and psychosocial impact of sudden unemployment after long years of service can be brutally challenging and take years for individuals to overcome

-We believe that wrongly terminated employees are victims who deserve representation to get what they are owed, and not what their employer “wants” them to have.
+Our Hamilton employment lawyers believe that wrongly terminated employees are victims who deserve representation to get what they are owed and not what their employer “wants” them to have.
 If you are a terminated employee, you have the right to be treated fairly.
 You have the right to be treated with respect.
-You’ve given years to your company, now, only to be fired without due consideration.
+You’ve given years to your company, only to be fired without consideration.

 If you’ve been fired, it’s important that you are not forced into making a decision too soon.
-It’s important that you are afforded the time to collect your thoughts and seek the advice of a qualified Hamilton employment lawyer.
-Matt Lalande is a Hamilton Employment Lawyer with extensive experience in representing employees who have been unfairly terminated or wrongfully terminated.
+You must be afforded the time to collect your thoughts and seek the advice of a qualified Hamilton employment lawyer.
+Matt Lalande is a Hamilton Employment Lawyer with extensive experience representing employees who have been unfairly or wrongfully terminated.
 We have negotiated thousands of severance packages and have litigated many employment law and wrongful dismissal matters.
 Our firm offers free employment lawyer consultations for employees who have been terminated and lost their jobs, and we would be happy to talk to you about your situation.

 Call us today at 905-333-8888 or email us confidentially through our website and we would be happy to get back to you.
 You also have the option of chatting live with our chat operator 24/7 – and she will provide us with the basic details of your situation so that we can call or email you back without delay.

-Hiring a Hamilton employment lawyer after being fired, especially if you have never hired a lawyer before, can be an intimidating and difficult process.
-The emotional strain of losing your job, coupled with the complexity of legal terms and processes, can make the whole ordeal seem overwhelming.
+“How do I find a Hamilton employment lawyer near me?” is a very common question.
+It can be an intimidating and challenging process, especially if you’ve never had to hire a lawyer before.
+The emotional strain of losing your job and the complexity of legal terms and processes can make the whole ordeal feel stressful and overwhelming.

 However, it is crucial to take action quickly to protect your rights.
-Start by researching Hamilton employment lawyers in your area, focus on those who specialize in wrongful termination litigation.
+Start by researching Hamilton employment lawyers in your area; focus on those specializing in wrongful termination litigation.
 Look for client reviews or ask for recommendations from friends or family.

-Some lawyers offer free initial consultations while some do not.
+Some lawyers offer free initial consultations, while some do not.
 If you cannot afford the cost of initial consultations, then focus on those who offer free consultations.
 Do not be afraid to reach out and schedule a meeting.
-Prepare questions to ask the Employment Lawyer about their experience, fees, and approach to your specific situation.
+Prepare questions to ask the Hamilton employment lawyer about their experience, fees, and approach to situations like yours.

-Employers have the full right to do whatever they want in regards to offering you severance that is over and above minimum standards, however it’s important to note that no matter what your employer decides to do, you have two full years from the date of your termination to file suit against for wrongful dismissal damages.
-If you live in southern Ontario, call Hamilton Employment Lawyer Matt Lalande to discuss any time limitations placed upon you to sign a severance package.
+What’s important to understand is that no matter what your employer decides to do, you have two full years from the date of your termination to file suit for wrongful dismissal damages.
+If you live in southern Ontario, call our Hamilton employment lawyer, Matt Lalande, to discuss any time limitations you’ve been given regarding your severance package.

 What Severance am I Entitled to if I’ve been Fired?
 What are my Rights?

-In Ontario, employers have the right to terminate any of their employees without reason providing they provide appropriate notice.
-What does this mean for you?
-This means that if you have been unfairly terminated, your employer will need to either provide you with advanced reasonable notice of your termination or a cash payment to you in place of notice.
+In Ontario, employers have the right to terminate any of their employees without reason, provided that they give appropriate notice.
+This means that if you have been unfairly terminated, your employer will need to either provide you with advanced, reasonable notice of your termination or a cash payment to you in place of notice.

-There are three main areas of termination entitlement that your employer may be required to provide you at the time of your termination are:
+There are three main areas of termination entitlement that your employer may be required to provide you at the time of your termination:

-• statutory severance pay (only for certain Ontario or federally regulated employees), which must be given as pay and cannot be given as notice and;
+• Statutory severance pay (only for certain Ontario or federally regulated employees), which must be given as pay and cannot be given as notice

-An employer in Ontario has the full and total right to terminate a contract of employment of indefinite hiring if the employer gives the employee appropriate notice of his or her termination.
+In Ontario, an employer has the full and total right to terminate a contract of employment for indefinite hiring if the employer gives the employee appropriate notice of their termination.

-In Ontario, the Ministry of Labour prescribes minimum standards with respect to what employers must comply with.
-These minimum standards address employer obligations, including pregnancy and parental leave, wages, hours of work, overtime, and termination.
+In Ontario, the Ministry of Labour prescribes minimum standards concerning what employers must comply with.
+These minimum standards address employer obligations, including pregnancy and parental leave, wages, work hours, overtime, and termination.

-Ontario’s Employment Standards Act also mandates that employers are not to terminate an employee’s employment unless they pay that employee termination pay equal to his or her regular wages that he or she would have earned during the notice period.
+Ontario’s Employment Standards Act also mandates that employers are not to terminate an employee’s employment unless they pay the employee termination pay equal to the regular wages they would have earned during the notice period.
 The employer must continue to provide the employee’s benefits, including pension, during the statutory notice period.

-Remember, the rules under the Ontario Employment Standards Act about termination and severance pay are an employer’s minimum requirements.
+Remember, the rules under the Ontario Employment Standards Act regarding termination and severance pay are an employer’s minimum requirements.
 You may have greater rights that exceed minimum payments.
-Some terminated employees choose to file a lawsuit against their employer for such things as wrongful dismissal or constructive dismissal.
+Our Hamilton employment lawyers can help you understand what these rights may be and if filing a lawsuit is the best course of action.

 The following specifies the amount of notice required under the Employment Standards Act: